victoriadrake/victoriadrake.github.io/content/posts/cm08iuv6g000508jxex8jar9o.md

 **The more you advance towards leadership in your tech career, the less technical your focus becomes.**

-The most helpful things you can do become less about any particular technology or architectural problem and more about how to enable your leaders and team members to solve them.
+The most helpful things you can do become less about any particular technological problem and more about how to enable your leaders and team members to solve it.

 Here are the most critical things technical leaders can do for their teams.